CarterLeBlanc/TicTacToe/README.md

 2. Input Information

-  -The keyboard is used to enter which space the user would like to mark.
+  - The keyboard is used to enter which space the user would like to mark.

 3. Output Information